-The current ontology represents the main and most important parts of both ICD-10 variants.
-However, the XML file states additional information to be integrated in the future.
+We plan to combine the results with additional conceptualizations, so that ontology networks can be created and interconnected.
+For example, Cardillo et al. describe an approach to map the ICD with the International Classification of Primary Care Version 2 (ICPC-2) [3].
+This would foster the creation of expressive medical knowledge bases which would improve the retrieval and reuse of knowledge by reducing ambiguity.
+The XML file states additional information to be integrated in the future.
 For example, the dagger and asterisks are distinguished depending on the treatment.
 Different asterisk and dagger terms have to be used to formulate diagnoses for clinical treatments if diagnosis reports are created for accounting documents.
 During our examination of the generated OWL files and the respective ICD-10 websites, we recognized that certain verbal structures occur very often, e.g., "Injury of X," where X is an anatomical designation, like arm or leg.
 Moreover, the manuals describe predefined terms which are used very often, for example, the two acronyms NOS, meaning "not otherwise specified," and NEC, standing for "not elsewhere classified."
-Linguistic analysis can exploit this information to extract relations, e.g., to concepts represented in anatomical ontologies.
-This approach has already been applied successfully to other corpora within the MEDICO project (Wennerberg et al., 2009; Wennerberg, 2009) and we plan to extend it to the ICD-10 as well.

-Another possibility to enhance our OWL models

-is to include more languages.
-This will generate an international representation of the ICD-10.
-For example, it would be possible to include the French version of the ICD-108.
+Linguistic analysis can exploit this information to extract relations, e. g., to concepts represented in anatomical ontologies.
+This approach has already been applied successfully to other corpora within the MEDICO project [20,19] and we plan to extend it to the ICD-10 as well.
+Another possibility to enhance our OWL models is to include more languages.
+This would generate an international representation of the ICD-10.
+For example, it would be possible to include the French version of the ICD-10.
 The website is structured like the German DIMDI version.
-Consequently, either our HTML crawler could be used to extract the necessary information or-if a XML encoding is available-this could be parsed directly.
-However, at first appearance one can see that the French version also differs from the other two version, e. g., it covers only 21 chapters and omits the chapter about "Codes for special purposes."
-Therefore, an examination of the differences will be necessary.
+Consequently, either our HTML crawler could be used to extract the necessary information or, if a XML encoding is available, this could be parsed directly.
+However, one can see at first sight that the French version also differs from the other two version, e. g., it covers only 21 chapters and omits the chapter about "Codes for special purposes."
+Therefore, an examination of the differences would be necessary.